This article about things Indian students need to know about the UK was published by the Great British Mag content team on 13 September, 2019

 1) Cost of university in the UK is the same as India

 You’re probably asking yourself, what is the cost of studying in the UK?
 Competition to get into a good university in India is extremely fierce because there are far more students than there are places at university.
-Thanks to the UK’s smaller population, the chances of getting a place at a good university are better.
+But, thanks to the UK’s smaller population, the chances of getting a place at a good university are better.
 Plus, UK university courses cost about the same amount as Indian ones do – so there’s nothing to worry about

 2) You will do a lot of learning before you go to class